Leonard B. Cresswell: Later career

 Cresswell was subsequently ordered to Guam and appointed planning and ground forces operations officer on the staff of the commander, Marianas, U. S. Pacific Fleet.
 He returned to the United States in August 1947 and assumed duty as commanding officer of Marine Barracks, Washington, D.C. and director of Marine Corps Institute.
 He left Washington in July 1949 in order to attend the Senior Course at Naval War College in Newport, Rhode Island.

 Following his graduation in July 1950, Cresswell was transferred to Camp Lejeune and appointed chief of staff, 2nd Marine Division under Major General Ray A. Robinson.
 However, the division did not go overseas and remained at Camp Lejeune as combat readiness force.
 Cresswell was promoted to the rank of brigadier general in July 1951 and appointed 2nd Division assistant commander under his old friend from Guadalcanal, Edwin A. Pollock.

 During this time he was given temporary additional duty in command of a joint air-ground brigade which he organized and with which he executed a training maneuver of two months duration in the West Indies Area, culminating in a full-scale amphibious assault on the Onslow Beach Area.

 Cresswell was detached from 2nd Marine Division in June 1952 and ordered to Naval Station Norfolk for duty as commanding general of Troop Training Unit, Atlantic Fleet.
 He participated in the amphibious training of personnel from all branches of the United States Military until July 1954.
 Cresswell was then ordered to Washington, where he succeeded Brigadier General William S. Fellers as Director of the Staff of the Inter-American Defense Board.
 In this capacity, he took part in the development of collaborative approaches on common defense and security issues facing countries in North, Central, and South America.

 He retired from the Marine Corps on June 30, 1956, after 32 years of active service and was advanced to the rank of major general for having been specially commended in combat.
 Major General Leonard B. Cresswell died on April 25, 1966, in Annapolis, Maryland, and was buried with full military honors at Arlington National Cemetery, Virginia.
-He was survived by wife Emilia and daughters May, Emilia and Julia.
-The housing building at his Alma mater, Mississippi State University was name in his honor – Cresswell Hall.
+The housing building at his Alma mater, Mississippi State University was named in his honor – Cresswell Hall.